-Internet is full of potentially unwanted applications that have very similar characteristics.
-Such software typically offers some sort of advantageous feature(s) just to create the impression of legitimacy and trick users into installation.
-Unfortunately, such attempts are often successful.
-The problem is that potentially unwanted applications have only one purpose: to generate revenue for the developers.
-Hence, instead of giving any actual value for the user, unwanted apps cause redirects, as well as deliver advertisements and gather various data.
-Such behavior usually leads to various system infections, including identity theft.
+The internet is full of potentially unwanted applications that have very similar characteristics.
+PUAs typically offer useful features in attempts to give the impression of legitimacy and trick users to install.
+Unfortunately, these attempts are often successful.
+PUAs have just one purpose: to generate revenue for the developers.
+Rather than giving any real value for regular users, they cause redirects, deliver advertisements, and gather various data.
+This behavior usually leads to system infections, including identity theft.

 How did adware install on my computer?

-Research results show that such programs are usually distributed using intrusive advertising and a deceptive marketing method called "bundling", which is basically an undercover installation of third party apps alongside with regular (typically free) software.
-Developers aren't honest enough to properly disclose installations of "bundled" apps.
-For this reason, such programs are intentionally hidden behind "Custom/Advanced" settings (or other sections) of download/installation processes.
-Now what's more important is that users often carelessly click on various advertisements, as well as rush these procedures and skip most of the steps.
-By doing so, users merely expose the system to risk of various infections and put their very own privacy into threat.
+Research shows that these programs are usually distributed via intrusive advertising and a deceptive marketing method called "bundling", which is essentially stealth installation of third party apps together with regular (typically free) software.
+Developers are not honest enough to properly disclose installation of "bundled" apps.
+Therefore, they hide these programs intentionally behind "Custom/Advanced" settings (or other sections) of the download/installation processes.
+Furthermore, many users often click advertisements, rush these procedures, and skip steps.
+In doing so, they expose their systems to risk of various infections and compromise their privacy.

 How to avoid installation of potentially unwanted applications?

-Every user should be very cautious when browsing the Internet and downloading/installing software.
-Always be sure to carefully analyze each window of download/installation dialogs using either "Custom" or "Advanced" settings.
-While doing so, opt-out additionally included programs and decline all offers to download/install such.
-We recommend to download programs only from official sources (preferably, via direct download links) and to avoid using third party downloaders/installers, since most of these tools are monetized using the "bundling" method.
-Moreover, keep in mind that intrusive advertisements usually look completely appropriate.
-Once clicked, nevertheless, such ads usually redirect to unreliable websites (gambling, pornography, adult dating, etc.) Therefore, distinguishing is easy.
-Users who encounter such ads frequently should remove all suspicious applications and browser plug-ins.
+Be very cautious when browsing the Internet and downloading/installing software.
+Carefully analyze each window of the download/installation dialogs using the "Custom" or "Advanced" settings.
+Opt-out of additionally-included programs and decline offers to download/install them.
+Download programs from official sources only (preferably, via direct download links) and avoid using third party downloaders/installers, since most of these tools are monetized using the "bundling" method.
+Furthermore, bear in mind that intrusive advertisements usually seem legitimate.
+Once clicked, however, they can redirect to dubious websites (gambling, pornography, adult dating, etc.).
+If you encounter such ads frequently, remove all suspicious applications and browser plug-ins.
 If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Appearance of edchargina[.]pro website (GIF)